Camilo Vargas, from ‘capricho’ by Juan Carlos Osorio, to hero of the Atlas

 Juan Fernando Mejía, currently director of the Colombian Soccer Federation and director of Deportivo Cali in the goalkeeper stage of the champion Atlas of GuadalajaraHe stated: “Camilo is a reference and an idol of our institution, he was the captain when he went to Mexico.
 He supported us immensely.
 He is a very chemical and very familiar person.”

-On whether the red-and-black goalkeeper will arrive in Qatar next year, he hastened to answer: “That is a question for the coach, it is not my place to say it.
-What I have clear is that Camilo is one of the starting goalkeepers of the Selection of Colombia.
+On whether the red-black goalkeeper will arrive in Qatar next year, he hastened to answer: “That is a question for the coach, it is not my job to say it.
+What I have clear is that Camilo is one of the starting goalkeepers of the team.
+Selection of Colombia.
 Normally they are Camilo Vargas and David Ospina, and the third one has been Andrés Mosquera “.

 Juan Fernando Mejía also recalled that goal from Vargas to Millonarios and decreed that “he also covers penalties, as he did in the Atlas final.
 In a penalty shoot-out that we had in the South American Cup, he was the protagonist, covering penalties in two games and That helped us to move forward in the tournament, “he concluded.